hcientist/OnlinePythonTutor/v3/docs/user-FAQ.md

 #### Did you know that stepping through code with generators looks weird when "display frames of exited functions" is selected?

 Yep, this is a known bug, but sadly the fix isn't straightforward at the moment.

+#### Can I run my own version offline without Internet access?

+Yes, if you care about only Python.
+See the directions in [Overview for Developers](developer-overview.md#getting-started-running-opt-locally-on-your-machine-using-bottle).
+Unfortunately, this is much harder to do for other languages, since they use backends that are in v4-cokapi/ that communicate with the visualizer in more complex ways.

+#### Why am I getting a server error or unknown error?

+Hard to say :/ But here are some possible reasons:

+- Your script is too big, size-wise (bigger than ~4,000 bytes or so).
+Python Tutor isn't meant to debug giant pieces of code.
+Shorten your code to visualize only the snippet you really care about.
+- Your code might have certain non-ASCII characters that trip up the server.
+Basic Unicode support works, but I am not an internationalization expert, so some weird things may happen when coding in non-English languages.
+- Out of memory: if your code allocates a lot of memory very quickly (e.g., `x**x`)
+- Infinite loops (although that should usually result in a better error message)
+- Python input() and raw_input() support may not be the most robust
+- Python bytearray support is also spotty